BigPolarBear1/factorization_v3/README.md

 Something like that.. hmm.
 I have a lot of ideas right now, but I am trying to come up with the MOST optimal one.. since I don't want to spent weeks doing rounds of refactoring my code.
 I want to get it right the first time around.
 I should go for a run in a few hours and think about this.

 I'll get to work tomorrow.. just did some updates to the paper today..
 I know how to write this code, just too god damn tired today.

+Yea it is time to finish this asap, since the Belgian justice department keeps harassing me, bc I got angry at the FBI (for ruining my life) lol.
+Wish I could find a job somewhere, so I could just leave this country..
+I'll go to China, I don't care anymore.
+Just fucking broke I guess.
+Lets get focused tomorrow and finish time.
+Time for this morronic bullshit to end.
+Fuck all these fucking piece of shit cops and justice department shitheads.
+I'll go to war with this world.